-- TCS Financial Solutions (Beijing) Co., Ltd. merged with ⊢i - On December 20, 2024, Tata Consultancy Services (Africa) (Proprietary) Limited (TCS Africa), a wholly owned subsidiary of the Company, and Tata Consultancy Services (South Africa) (Proprietary) Limited (TCS SA), a step down wholly owned subsidiary of the Company, had entered into an agreement with Isisekelo Sethu Trust (Trust) to sell and dispose off 30% of shares held by TCS Africa in TCS SA to comply with the Broad-Based Black Economic Empowerment (B-BBEE) guidelines in South Africa.
+- TCS Financial Solutions (Beijing) Co., Ltd. merged with Tata Consultancy Services (China) Co.
+Ltd. w.e.f.
+July 1, 2024 \dashv - South Africa) (Proprietary) Limited (TCS SA), a step down wholly owned subsidiary of the Company, had entered into an agreement with Isisekelo Sethu Trust (Trust) to sell and dispose off 30% of shares held by TCS Africa in TCS SA to comply with the Broad-Based Black Economic Empowerment (B-BBEE) guidelines in South Africa.
 Accordingly, 30% of shares held by TCS Africa in TCS SA were sold to the Trust for a consideration of ZAR 61 million (equivalent to ₹28 crore) on December 20, 2024.
 Consequent to the above transaction, TCS SA ceased to be a wholly owned step-down subsidiary of TCS.
-The Trust is a registered trust in South Africa which is formed for the purpose of, inter alia, facilitating the empowerment and development of previously disadvantaged and economically marginalized people in accordance with Broad Based Black Economic Empowerment Act (B-BBEE Act).
+The Trust is a registered trust in South Africa which is formed for the purpose of, inter alia, facilitating the empowerment and development of previously disadvantaged and economically marginalized people in accordance with Broad Based Black Economic On December 20, 2024, Tata Consultancy Services (Africa) (Proprietary) Limited (TCS Africa), a wholly owned subsidiary of the Company, and Tata Consultancy Services Empowerment Act (B-BBEE Act).
 It is an independent entity and the Group neither controls nor exercises significant influence over the Trust.
+2